-Maybe It Will Last Ten Years is a series of paintings that render the silences within the pages of the US Constitution visible through a hand-transcription and excavation of the blank spaces between words and letters on each page.
+Maybe It Will Last Ten Years is a series of paintings that render the silences within the pages of the US Constitution visible through a hand-transcription of the blank spaces between words and letters on each page.

 The four canvas paintings each stand 67” by 55.”
 Their dimensions take the size of the original documents and magnify them one percent for each year since their writing (234%).